-Lucy worked her way up the quay to the harbormaster’s terminal.
+She worked her way up the quay to the harbormaster’s terminal.
 Stern-faced Hornets in charcoal uniforms trimmed in saffron and emerald guarded the entry.
 Lucy paused long enough to show her customs badge.
 They nodded and waved her on.

 Unwillingly, she thought of Jordan.
-His ship ought to be coming in soon–she’d expected him more than a sennight ago.
-She frowned, her jaw jutting out in defiance against the sudden fear.
+His ship ought to be coming in soon—she’d expected him more than a sennight ago.
+She frowned, her jaw jutting out in defiance against her sudden fear.
 He was an excellent captain.
 Few were better.
 He’d been sailing since he was a boy.
 He was too careful, too cunning to be caught by sylveth or any of the other dangers the Inland Sea had to throw at the ships that dared its depths.

 She tried to make herself believe it.
 But even the most brilliant captain didn’t have a chance when the sea unleashed its fury.
 Braken’s fury.
-Lighting flashed, sending jagged spears of white light across the entire sky.
+Lightning flashed, sending jagged spears of white light across the entire sky.
 Her eyes closed against the knife-bright glare.
 Hard on its heels, thunder cracked.
 The air shook with the angry concussion.
 Lucy swallowed hard.
 And the sea god was pissed.

-She stepped into the vast maple and marble entry, the sounds of the wind dying as the doors swung closed.
+She stepped into the vast wood and marble entry, the sounds of the wind dying as the doors swung closed.
 Footmen stood ready inside, taking Lucy’s dripping cloak and offering her a towel.
 She took it, her lips thinning as the burn of majick closed around her like a cloak of nails and nettles.
 Her scalp prickled and her mouth tasted like polished metal.

 The footmen watched her, curious at her immobility.
 She forced herself to walk deeper inside.
 It wasn’t easy.
 The harbor terminal was thick with majick, far more than most places in Sylmont.
 That was one of the reasons she avoided coming here as much as possible.
 The biting pain did not fade, but every step Lucy took was firmer as she adjusted to it.
 The hurt was all too familiar and nothing she could not handle once the initial shock had passed.

-Halfway across the room she paused, her attention snagging on the dramatic sculpture set up on a pedestal shaped like a thirty-two rayed compass.
+Halfway across the room she paused, her attention snagging on the dramatic sculpture set on a pedestal shaped like a thirty-two-rayed compass.
 A larger image of the compass was inlaid into the floor.
 The sculpture depicted the sea god Braken carved in ebony.
 His fluid, muscular body lay prostrate at the silvery feet of the Moonsinger, Meris.
 Black waves washed over her feet—like pleading hands, like shackles.
 She stretched her hand down to her lover, but her eyes were turned upward toward the featureless figure of Hurn, the Hunter, carved in translucent green windstone.
 Meris’s face was a study of longing and pain and violent passion.
 It was without a doubt the most moving rendition of the terrible triangle Lucy had ever seen.
-She never passed by without stopping, caught by the threat of impending tragedy in the piece.
+She never passed by it without stopping, caught by the threat of impending tragedy in the piece.

 Thunder boomed again.
 Lucy eyed Braken’s prone form with foreboding.
 The sea god’s love for Meris was furious and vengeful, not to mention desperate.
 The Moonsinger could not seem to choose between him and the mysterious Hurn.
 Their jealous arguments turned into vicious storms that scoured the world and churned the black waters of the Inland Sea.

 Then between one breath and the next, a skin-chilling siren ripped apart the stillness.
 The sound galvanized Lucy.
 She gathered the length of her dripping surcoat and pelted up the stairs, taking two at a time.
 Clerks and servants joined her on the steps, their faces set and pale.
 They flowed upward to the harbormaster’s office—in reality a gallery that took up the entire length of the third floor.
 The seaward wall was constructed entirely of floor-to-ceiling windows.
 On the interior wall stretched an enormous map of the harbor.
-All the docks were carefully delineated—red, pink and orange for government docks, green for private, and blue for foreign ownership.
-Pinned into the occupied slips were various bits of paper with the ship’s name, owner and status.
+All the docks were carefully delineated—red, pink, and orange for government docks, green for private, and blue for foreign ownership.
+Pinned into the occupied slips were various bits of paper with the ship’s name, owner, and status.
 These corresponded with files held in the banks of cabinets filling the vaults on the second floor.
 Spiraling brass ladders led down into the vaults at intervals along the gallery.
-Desks and tables crowded the rest of the space and an army of clerks bustled about, shuffling papers, scratching with pens and making adjustments to the map.
+Desks and tables crowded the rest of the space and an army of clerks bustled about, shuffling papers, scratching with pens, and making adjustments to the map.
 Or they would have been, if they weren’t all clustered at the windows, staring out at the harbor.

 Lucy pushed through the crowd, looking for Hammond Wexler, the recently appointed harbormaster and yet another Rampling—a third or fourth cousin.
-The siren continued to wail, its majickally-enhanced tones echoing across the harbor and through the streets of Sylmont.
+The siren continued to wail, its majickally enhanced tones echoing across the harbor and through the streets of Sylmont.
 It drowned the buzz of voices and the pounding thud of Lucy’s heart.

 She found her gray-haired cousin bent over a spyglass atop a tripod just inside the window.
-He wore a closely-fit dark blue uniform with parallel rows of gold buttons rising up over his chest and circling around his shoulders.
-Gold piping circled his back-turned sleeves and ran down his pants legs.
+He wore a closely-fitted dark blue uniform with parallel rows of gold buttons rising up over his chest and circling around his shoulders.
+Gold piping trimmed his back-turned sleeves and ran down his pants legs.
 He wore a pocket watch and chain across his slender waist and a collar of office around his neck.
 Like Lucy, his royal pendant was hidden beneath his clothing.
 As she approached, he straightened, his craggy face bleak.

 “Braken’s eyes,” he grated.